microsoft/onnxscript/docs/tutorial/index.rst

+.. include:: ../abbreviations.rst

 Tutorial
 ========

-In this tutorial, we illustrate the features supported by onnxscript using examples.
+In this tutorial, we illustrate the features supported by |onnxscript| using examples.

 **Basic Features**

-The example below shows a definition of ``Softplus`` as an *onnxscript* function.
+The example below shows a definition of ``Softplus`` as an |onnxscript| function.

 .. literalinclude:: examples/softplus.py